 Retiree Medical Benefit

-As a retiring employee, you can elect to continue your medical insurance.
-In order to be eligible for this benefit, you must have been working at least 75% time or 30 hours per week and been enrolled in a Georgetown-sponsored medical plan at the time of your retirement.
+As a retiring employee, you can elect to enroll in retiree medical insurance.
+In order to be eligible for this benefit, you must have been working at least 75% time or 30 hours per week at the time of your retirement.

-Once enrolled in the retiree medical insurance program, you can opt out of it at any time you wish.
+Once enrolled in the retiree medical insurance program, you can opt-out of it at any time you wish.
 If you drop coverage for yourself, all of your dependents will be dropped at the same time.
-However, you may drop coverage for your spouse or dependent (irrevocably) and retain coverage for yourself.

-If you wish to discontinue participation, you must notify the Georgetown University Benefits Center in writing.
+If you wish to discontinue participation, you must notify AleraEdge in writing.
 It is critical that you understand that your decision to discontinue participation is irrevocable — once you elect to discontinue your participation, you will not be allowed to re-join at a later date.

 Deferring Retiree Medical Coverage

-Upon first retiring from the University you may choose to defer your retiree medical coverage until a future date.
-In order to qualify for this one-time option to defer, you must be actively participating in a University-sponsored medical plan at the time of retirement.
+Upon retiring from the University you may choose to defer your retiree medical coverage until a future date.
 If you defer:

 - You won’t be eligible for retiree dental benefits.